-The manufacturing quality on the Light isn’t bad for the price, and it certainly lives up to its name, weighing less than a half a pound.
+The manufacturing quality on the Light isn’t bad for the price, and it certainly lives up to its name, weighing less than half a pound.
 The fact that the Light is 510 threaded adds some value to the device, because that allows you to vape pre-filled cartridges with it.
 The blue light really isn’t flashy at all, nor is it too bright.
 There’s nothing fancy about the aesthetics of the Light, but it gets the job done for what it is.

 Portability and Discreetness:

 Obviously, most wax pens will be discreet, but the Light is one of the more portable and discreet on the market today.
-It’s about the same size of a normal writing pen and slightly larger than a cigarette, so it easily fits into any pocket.
+It’s about the same size as a normal writing pen and slightly larger than a cigarette, so it easily fits into any pocket.
 Avoiding unwanted attention isn’t much of an issue with the Light.

 Dr. Dabber Light Accessories:

-The Dr. Dabber Light comes with a lithium-ion battery, two atomizers, two mouthpieces, a dab tool, a storage ball, the Dr. Dabber Light charger that is a wireless USB, and a user’s guide.
+The Dr. Dabber Light Wax Pen comes with a lithium-ion battery, two atomizers, two mouthpieces, a dab tool, a storage ball, the Dr. Dabber Light charger that is a wireless USB, and a user’s guide.
 The battery and charger also come with a 1-year warranty.

 We highly recommend giving your Light wax pen a good thorough cleaning after every session or so.
 The Light comes apart at three separate components, so you can access the atomizer a little easier.
-But if you let any gunk build up, good luck getting it out, and this will reduce the quality of your rips significantly.
+But if you let any gunk build-up, good luck getting it out, and this will reduce the quality of your rips significantly.